usnistgov/OSCAL-Pages/src/content/learn/presentations/mini-workshop/_index.md

 weight: 1
 ---

-# OSCAL Mini Workshop Series
+# OSCAL Monthly Workshop Series

 The NIST [OSCAL](https://www.nist.gov/OSCAL) team is hosting a new series of mini workshops, that aims to address topics of interest for our community and to open this forum for its members to present their OSCAL-related work.
 Unless specifically stated, the workshops will not require a deep, technical understanding of OSCAL, and the dialog is informal, allowing the community to interact with the presenters and with the OSCAL team members.